-- The "applicable exclusion amount" is the taxable amount that would produce each year's credit amount shown above if that taxable amount were subject to tax computed on the unified transfer tax rate table [see IRC 2010(c)]. - The applicable exclusion amount for the surviving spouse of a deceased spouse dying after 12/31/2010 includes the "deceased spousal unused exclusion amount" ("DSUEA"). - Beginning in 2011, the applicable exclusion amount is increased by DSUEA. - + Combined with estate tax.
+- 1. The "applicable exclusion amount" is the taxable amount that would produce each year's credit amount shown above if that taxable amount were subject to tax computed on the unified transfer tax rate table [see IRC 2010(c)]. - 2.
+The applicable credit is reduced by 20% of the prior law's lifetime \$30,000 specific gift tax exemption used in the calculation of taxable gifts made after September 8, 1976 and before 1977 [IRC 2010(b)].
+The applicable exclusion amount is indexed for inflation for years after 2011. - 3.
+The applicable exclusion amount for the surviving spouse of a deceased spouse dying after 12/31/2010 includes the "deceased spousal unused exclusion amount" ("DSUEA"). - 4.
+The applicable exclusion amount for estate tax purposes is effectively (but not exactly) reduced by the amount of the gift tax lifetime exclusion used during life because lifetime taxable gifts are added to the taxable estate and there is a credit for "gift tax payable."